 Hormone replacement therapy (HRT) plays an important role in both male-to-female and female-to-male gender transition.
 When a transgender person’s body doesn't develop in a manner that reflects their true gender identity, hormones can be administered to produce positive changes in the sexual characteristics of the body.

-Dr. Alexander Sinclair of Beverly Hills Transgender Surgery is a general plastic surgeon with more than three decades of experience, and a practice focused on transgender surgery.
+Dr. Alexander Sinclair of Beverly Hills Transgender Surgery is a board certified general plastic surgeon with more than three decades of experience, and a practice focused on transgender surgery.
 He serves transgender patients in the greater Los Angeles area and throughout the country, and he understands the positive effects hormone therapy can have on the quality of a trans person’s life.
 If you are considering transgender HRT, he can explain the benefits and risks and answer any questions you may have.

 The process of transitioning is an all-encompassing process that refers the physical, mental, or emotional changes made to make your exterior appearance align more closely with your gender identity.
 Hormone replacement therapy, or HRT, is often an important part of this process.
 The goal of HRT in transgender men and women is to make you feel more at home in your body.

 Often referred to as “second puberty,” there are several changes that you may experience as a part of HRT.
 Like anything you experience as a part of your transition, these changes are very personal and how they are experienced varies from individual to individual.

 As impatient as you are to begin your physical transition, it is important to know the risks, expectations, and long-term effects of hormones during transition and throughout the rest of your life.
 The speed at which you will begin to notice changes depends upon factors such as genes, your health, and the age at which you begin your transition.
 You should also be aware that taking increased doses of hormones may not speed the rate of your physical transition.
 Your transition will be as unique as you.